Important COVID-19 Information

 Can my children attend worship?

 Yes!
-For older children, please follow the above rules about social distancing and sitting together as a household.
+Please follow the above rules about social distancing and sitting together as a household.
 We will provide activity sheets and colouring pencils for your children.
-We do understand that younger children find social distancing difficult, and we are working on finding the best solution to this.
-Please do talk to Laura or Rob if you have specific concerns about bringing younger children to church and we will do our best to make sure you feel comfortable about coming along.
+We do understand that younger children find social distancing difficult.
+We are also running some outdoor ‘forest church’ services for children and families.

 Where can I find further information?